ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 The need to transition to quantum-resistant algorithms now while simultaneously being aware of potential, hidden subtleties in their resistance to standard attacks drives transition designs towards hybridization.
-Mosca’s equation [MOSCA] very simply illustrates the risk of post-quantum transition delay: $l + d > q$, where l is the information life-span, d is the time for system transition to post-quantum algorithms, and q is the time before a quantum computer is ready to execute cryptanalysis.
+Mosca’s equation [MOSCA] very simply illustrates the risk of post-quantum transition delay: `l + d > q`, where l is the information life-span, d is the time for system transition to post-quantum algorithms, and q is the time before a quantum computer is ready to execute cryptanalysis.
 As opposed to key exchange and KEMs, it may not be obvious why there is urgency for an adoption of next-generation